5j54d93/Google-Blogger-Template/README.md

 4. Delete all code you see
 5. Fork this repository and custom [this XHTML code](https://github.com/5j54d93/Google-Blogger-Template/blob/main/BloggerTemplate/BloggerTemplate.xhtml) through [this README.md file](https://github.com/5j54d93/Google-Blogger-Template/tree/main/BloggerTemplate) to fit your blog

+## Design on Your Own

-6. or you could start design your own blogger website by using the simplest code below
+You could start design your own blogger website by using the simplest code below

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>